spazzylemons/cj/README.md

 ### Thread safety

-cj is thread safe, provided your interfaces are also thread safe.
+cj is thread safe, provided that:

+- Your interfaces are also thread safe
+- Your standard library's implementation of `setjmp`/`longjmp` is thread safe

 ## License